kirkpsmith/rfb-dev-kit/docs/analysis.md

 >!!
 >!! **Ensure your data is backed up.**

-We prefer to process our data in python notebooks.
-Fork the template [here](https://www.<Your Link Url>), fill in the missing fields with your experimental conditions, add your data and run the analysis.
+We process our data in Python notebooks.
+Use the code in this blog post [here](https://fbrc.dev/posts/progress-update-dev-kit/), point it to your data file generated from cycling, and run the analysis.
+We'd really like it if you'd upload your data and analyis code, too!

 Then let us know of your experiment in the [forum](https://fbrc.discourse.group/)!